janbrasna/mozilla-django-oidc/README.rst

       git push origin 0.1.1

-The release is pushed automatically to PyPI using a travis deployment hook on every new tag.
+The release is pushed automatically to PyPI using automation on every new tag.

 License